Calms the Stomach To Relieve Abdominal Distention & Loss of Appetite†

 It's day two of a week-long Caribbean cruise.
 So far, it's a blast.
 You're in the company of friends, both new and old, enjoying the company, the views and entertainment, and especially the bottomless glasses of wine and endless decadent desserts and appetizers.
 But something you're about to eat is going to quickly put a serious damper on your vacation….

 Maybe it was the bacon-wrapped shrimp.
 Or maybe it was the chocolate mousse.
 But something you ate is not cooperating with your belly.
 Your stomach is distended.
 You certainly do not feel like indulging anymore at the buffet.
 And as the stomach upset worsens, you may even feel a tinge of nausea.
 You feel heavy and sleepy.
-Hopefully, you won't have watery stool or vomiting.
+Hopefully, you won't have loose stool or vomiting.

 If you have Stomach Dampclear™ with you, you may not be down and out for the rest of the cruise.
 Stomach Dampclear is a traditional Chinese medicine (TCM) formula that's fast-acting.
 It may help clear damp accumulation in the spleen and stomach.
 This is one herbal formula you may want to consider having handy when you go on vacation (and at home, because you never know when stomach upset will strike).

 Time-tested formula dries dampness and harmonizes Spleen-Stomach relationship†